 What to serve with soup

 - For extra accompaniments I put out some cheese-stuffed peppers, cornichons, and savory pecans.

 - The grilled cheese tartines can be cut into halves or thirds so guests have more variety without getting too full.
 They are great dipped in the soup too!

-I hope you’re inspired to set up your own soup bar for casual entertaining.
-I think your guests would love the variety, as well as the novelty of it.
+I hope you’re inspired to set up your own soup bar for parties and entertaining.
+I think your guests would love the variety, as well as the novelty of the idea.